the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 ### Attending a drop-in session

-For the Turing Infrastructure Drop-in Sessions, the schedule is regularly updated in a community calendar.
-This schedule allows multiple Turing teams to collaboratively host the session, including Research Engineering Group (REG), Research Community Management (RCM), Research Application Management (RAM), Research Project Managers (RPM), Citizen Science, Data Wrangler, and Trustworthy Systems.
+Multiple Turing teams collaboratively host the Turing Infrastructure Drop-in Sessions, including Research Engineering Group (REG), Research Community Management (RCM), Research Application Management (RAM), Research Project Managers (RPM), Citizen Science, Data Wrangler, and Trustworthy Systems.
 The schedule also allows interested attendees to reference when to attend, based on the individual or team that is hosting on a particular week.

 In order to sign up, an interested attendee will directly message the hosts for that session on the organisation's collaboration platforms, such as Slack, Microsoft Teams, or e-mail.
 The hosts will then assign the attendee a 30-60 minute slot.
 Generally there are two hosts for the session, each from a different team so there are different skillsets represented.
 When there is a question or request for a skillset that do not match the hosts' expertise, they will direct the question to a member of the team who does who can pick up the question in a future session or outside of the drop-in sessions.